Saeid Ezatolahi: 2012–13

 Ezatolahi made his debut against Rah Ahan on 26 October 2012 as a substitute just 25 days after his 16th birthday, making him the youngest ever player in the history of the Iran Pro League.
 At the end of the season, Tehran giants Esteghlal reportedly made an offer for him.
 He was also awarded the prize for young player of the year.

 2013–14

 He made his season debut as a regular starter against Saba Qom.
 After giving an impressive performance at the 2013 FIFA U-17 World Cup in October 2013, European clubs like Besiktas, Lugano and Lausanne Sport were reported to follow the youngster closely.
-In December 2013, Ezatolahi seemed to be on his way to Brazilian Serie A club Atlético Paranaense, this however was rapidly denied by his management.
+In December 2013, Ezatolahi seemed to be on his way to Brazilian Serie A club Atlético Paranaense, which was rapidly denied by his management.
 In the first week of December 2013, Rubin Kazan showed concrete interest in Ezatolahi by sending an invitation letter.